caseydemo/caseydemo.github.io/_posts/2017-10-20-stivers-gym.md

+---
+layout: posts
+title: "Stivers Strength Gym"
+---

-Stivers Strength Gym – a barbell social club
+# Stivers Strength Gym
+## a barbell social club
 (thats their line, not mine)

 So this post is about a strength training gym – but let me be clear here, I’m not in shape at the moment of writing this.
 Far from it.
 However, I’m interested in getting in better shape and I am seeking a program I can get behind.
 I have a hard time with group exercise classes because I find the incessant “encouragement” incredibly annoying.
 Specifically when it comes to cardio.
 For some reason I am ok with somone pushing me to be stronger.
 It’s just when somone is pushing me to do a lunge to the best of my ability that I am like….
 Man who cares?